Ovok-User/hello-world/README.md

     cd ovok-hello-world
     ```
-2. Create an `.env` file and populate the credentials, use the provided `.env.example` file as template.
+2. Create an `.env` file by the provided `.env.example` file as template and populate the credentials.
     ```bash
     cp .env.example .env
     ```